How to Spend Two Packed & Fabulous Days in Beautiful Barcelona

 Barcelona has much to offer the artsy traveler.
 You won’t see all of it in two days, but you will see the highlights and still have time to stroll Las Ramblas and eat great food.

-Here are my suggestions for how to spend two full days and three nights in Barcelona.
+In this post, I share my suggestions for how to spend two full days and three nights in Barcelona.

 Arrival Day